 CARTA is criticality safety training software developed here at Cerberus Nuclear.
-Uniquely, CARTA displays a realistic value of k-effective as the user interacts with the simulation, either in a conventional first person desktop format or Virtual Reality (VR) environment.
-The user can see, in real-time, the affect that their actions have on criticality safety.
+Uniquely, CARTA displays a realistic value of k-effective as the user interacts with the simulation, either in a conventional first-person desktop format or Virtual Reality (VR) environment.
+The user can see, in real-time, the effect that their actions have on criticality safety.
 The CARTA methodology requires a multi-disciplinary approach, combining criticality safety calculations, machine learning and a gaming environment.

 The project has involved engagement with representatives from many of the ARC member organisations.
 This has given relevant stakeholders the opportunity to influence the functionality and appearance of CARTA as a training tool, prior to integration into training programmes within their own organisations.
 Two training simulations have been created:

 This simulation is intended to be conceptual rather than realistic.
-It allows the maximum range of affects to be demonstrated, making it useful for training operators and assessors and also for wider stakeholders engagement.
+It allows the maximum range of effects to be demonstrated, making it useful for training operators and assessors and also for wider stakeholder engagement.

 Images of CARTA development.
-From concept through to final product.
+From concept through to the final product.